WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 Only by ensuring that every villager survives the night does the hidden skull appear.

-Leaving the diorama by any other means is impossible.
+Leaving the diorama by any other means is impossible, and the villagers are their own worst enemies.

 # The Brass Plaques